vladigleba/vladigleba.github.io/posts/gospel/unrest.md

 > Thou wast perfect in thy ways from the day that thou wast created, *till iniquity was found in thee*.
 By the multitude of thy merchandise they have filled the midst of thee with violence, and *thou hast sinned* …
 {% ct 'Ezekiel 28:15-16' %}

+The fact that iniquity was found in him implies that there was a law for him to sin against, a standard of righteousness of which he fell short, for the apostle John describes sin as breaking God’s law:

+> Whosoever committeth sin transgresseth also the law: *for sin is the transgression of the law*.
-The fact that Lucifer sinned implies that there was a law for him (and other angels) to sin against {% rf '1 John 3:4' %}.
-This law God had established in order to secure order and peace for all the inhabitants of His kingdom:
+{% ct '1 John 3:4' %}

+God had established this law in order to secure order and peace for all the inhabitants of His kingdom:

 > *Great peace have they which love thy law*: and nothing shall offend them.
 {% ct 'Psalm 119:165' %}